Ally Invest Rating:

 Cash Management

-Although Ally Invest is owned by the same company that owns Ally Bank, the brokerage arm surprisingly doesn’t offer any banking tools.
-It’s not possible to add a debit card or check writing to an investment account.
+Even though Ally Invest is owned by the same parent company as Ally Bank, the brokerage side still doesn’t include banking tools inside its investment accounts.
+You can’t add check writing or a debit card to an investing account.

-Ally Invest does have an FDIC-sweep program through its clearing firm Apex Clearing.
-Uninvested cash is moved to participating banks, where it will receive FDIC insurance (but no interest).
-An available cash balance can be used instead to purchase a money market mutual fund, where it will earn SIPC protection.
+Ally Invest does offer an FDIC sweep program through its clearing firm, Apex Clearing.
+Uninvested cash is moved into participating banks, where it receives FDIC insurance, although it currently does not earn interest.
+Available cash can instead be used to buy a money market mutual fund, where it receives SIPC protection.

-One last option is to open a checking or savings account with Ally Bank.
-Such a deposit account will be automatically linked to the investing account; a single login is all that is required to access these financial accounts.
-Some of Ally’s deposit accounts have some lucrative perks, like ATM fee refunds and high yields.
+Another choice is to open a checking or savings account with Ally Bank.
+A deposit account can be linked automatically to the brokerage account, and one login is all you need to reach both.
+Some of Ally’s bank accounts also come with useful perks, such as ATM fee refunds and competitive yields.

-Transferring funds between bank and investing accounts is quick and easy on Ally’s website or mobile app (a transfer from an advisory account into a bank account may take longer due to the need to liquidate positions).
+Moving money between bank and investing accounts is fast and simple on Ally’s website or mobile app, although transfers out of an advisory account can take longer because positions may need to be sold first.

 Computer Trading

-The browser platform does have some good trading resources, though.
-Charts, for example, have several display styles, technical studies, and drawing gadgets.
-The order ticket has discrete selections for buy to cover and sell short.
+The browser platform still has some solid trading resources.
+Charts, for instance, include multiple display styles, technical indicators, and drawing tools.
+The order ticket has separate choices for buy to cover and sell short.
 There are 5 trade types, including stop limit and market on close.

-Forex cannot be traded on this web-browser platform.
-Instead, currencies are traded on forex platforms.
-There are three available: MetaTrader, Ally Invest Forex Desktop, and Ally Invest Forex Web.
-The desktop setups are the most advanced and come with lots of robust features, including forex dealing boxes and charting with many tools.
+Forex cannot be traded on this browser-based platform.
+Instead, currencies trade on dedicated forex platforms.
+There are three of them: MetaTrader, Ally Invest Forex Desktop, and Ally Invest Forex Web.
+The desktop versions are the most advanced and include many robust features, such as forex dealing boxes and charting with a large set of tools.

-Securities traders also get one desktop option: Quotestream.
-This platform has some extras that the web-based platform doesn’t have, such as a waterfall ticker, Level II quotes, and time & sales numbers.
-But Quotestream has a trading minimum to access; the required level is 10 trades per month.
+Securities traders get one desktop choice as well: Quotestream.
+This platform includes features the web platform lacks, such as a waterfall ticker, Level II quotes, and time & sales data.
+But Quotestream requires a trading threshold to gain access; you need more than 10 trades per month.

 Mobile App

-Once again, forex traders must use a dedicated platform, either the Ally Invest Forex app or MetaTrader 4.
-Both have some sophisticated tools, like technical analysis and real-time quotes.
-The Ally Invest Forex app has audio price alerts that can be sent instantly.
-Order types include some pro-level ones, including contingent and If/Then.
+Once again, forex customers need a separate platform, either the Ally Invest Forex app or MetaTrader 4.
+Both include advanced tools, such as technical analysis and real-time quotes.
+The Ally Invest Forex app can send audio price alerts right away.
+Order choices include some advanced selections, including contingent and If/Then.

 Securities accounts use the same app that Ally Bank customers use.
-Tapping on a brokerage account brings up the trading side of things.
-Resources include a watchlist (that doesn’t appear on the website anymore), option chains with Greek values, security analysis, news articles, and very simple charting.
-A graph cannot be displayed horizontally, and there are no tools at all.
+Opening a brokerage account inside the app brings up the trading side.
+Available tools include a watchlist (which no longer appears on the website), option chains with Greek values, security analysis, news stories, and very basic charting.
+A chart cannot be shown horizontally, and there are no tools at all.

-The app’s trade ticket cannot place orders for mutual funds.
-But it can trade option contracts and stocks.
-Multi-leg orders for options can be created, although there are no integrated spreads.
-There are 4 trade types (market on close being the missing trade type from the website).
+The app’s trade ticket cannot place mutual fund orders.
+But it can trade stocks and option contracts.
+Multi-leg options orders can be created, although there are no built-in spreads.
+There are 4 trade types, with market on close missing from the website’s full list.

 Customer Service

-Ally Invest associates are available by phone and online chat 24 hours a day, 7 days a week.
-The relevant phone number (which is different from banking and other numbers) is 1-855-880-2559.
-The chat icon can be found in the upper-right corner of the trading platform.
-For less-urgent needs, there is e-mail support.
+Ally Invest representatives are available by phone and online chat during published service hours.
+The main number for investing support is 1-855-880-2559.
+The chat icon appears in the upper-right corner of the trading platform.
+For less urgent requests, there is e-mail support.
 The broker’s email address is support@invest.ally.com.

-Due to the recent website update, many self-help features have been removed.
-Ally Invest, like Ally Bank, does not have any branch locations.
+Because of the recent website changes, a number of self-service features have been removed.
+Ally Invest, like Ally Bank, still does not operate branch locations.

 Margin Accounts

-Ally Invest self-directed customers can short securities and purchase them using margin.
-Unfortunately, margin details for individual assets aren’t displayed on the broker’s software.
-For stocks priced above $6, the initial margin requirement for long positions is 50%, and the maintenance is 30% (or higher if the account is concentrated).
-The cutoff price for short positions is $5; short positions cannot be entered on equities below that price.
+Ally Invest self-directed customers can short securities and buy them on margin.
+Unfortunately, margin requirements for individual assets are not displayed on the broker’s software.
+For stocks priced above $6, the initial requirement on long positions is 50%, and the maintenance requirement is 30% (or higher if the account is concentrated).
+The cutoff price for short positions is $5; short positions cannot be opened on equities below that level.

-Because of the recent changes made to the website, it’s not possible to upgrade a cash account to margin status on the site anymore.
+Because of the recent website changes, it’s no longer possible to upgrade a cash account to margin status on the site.

 Additional Services

-Dividend Reinvestment Plan: Available for ETFs, stocks, and mutual funds.
+Dividend Reinvestment Plan: Available for eligible U.S. equities and selected ADRs.

-Securities Income Program: Ally Invest auto-enrolls its customers into a fully-paid stock lending program that generates income for those accounts for loaned-out shares.
+Securities Income Program: Ally Invest lets customers consent to a fully-paid stock lending program, and accounts are auto-enrolled once they become eligible.
 An account must meet at least one eligibility requirement, such as more than 5 years of trading experience.

 Extended Hours: Pre-market and after-hours trading are both available for securities.
 Forex trades 24 hours a day, 6 days a week.